Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 It can be hard to qualify for a loan if you have bad credit, need fast cash, and don’t have time to improve your creditworthiness.
 That’s why some lenders offer loans with no credit check involved.
 However, many think that these lenders are really trying to swindle them.
-Keep reading to learn whether no credit check loans are a scam.
+Keep reading to learn whether no credit check loans are actually a legitimate option in Canada.

 A no credit check loan is a sum of money that you borrow from a lender and repay over time.
 The lender doesn’t check your credit before approval as a bank or credit union would.
 Here are some common examples of no credit check loans:

 - Payday Loans – Small loans ($100 – $1,500) with short repayment terms (14-days), easy approval requirements and extremely high rates.

 - Auto Title Loans – Lenders may accept your car’s title as collateral.
 No credit check but you could lose your vehicle if you default on the loan.

 - Guarantor Loans – Someone can co-sign your loan and take over your payments if you can’t afford them.
 Watch out, this can be risky for their finances.

 - Secured Personal Loans – Some personal loans also require collateral.
 Be careful here too, as the lender may seize your asset if you miss too many payments.

 You should always be on the lookout for predatory lenders and those looking to take advantage of you, especially when it comes to lenders who don’t check your credit.
 But to answer the question, yes no credit check loans can be legitimate.
 That said, you will be taking on some risk when you choose a no credit check loan, such as:

 - High-Interest Rates – Some no credit check loans come with really high-interest rates.
 The lender may say it’s because they’re taking a chance by approving a client with bad credit but take this with a grain of salt.
 Payday loans are one of the most common examples of loan products that have predatory rates.